Asian Studies

 The faculty consists of about two dozen specialists with diverse expertise (see Department Members).

-The department offers language instruction in Cantonese, Chinese, Indonesian/Malay, Japanese, Korean, Taiwanese, Uzbek, Tajik Persian and Vietnamese in its BA and MA programs.
-Doctoral students are given opportunity to gain teaching experience in the BA program.
+The department offers language instruction in Chinese, Cantonese, Indonesian/Malay, Japanese, Korean, Taiwanese, Uzbek, Uyghur and Vietnamese in its BA and MA programs.
+Doctoral students can gain teaching experience in the BA program.

 The department maintains an active research program, with regular events such as seminars, workshops, conferences, and summer schools.
 It offers a rich and stimulating environment to budding Asia experts.
-Doctoral students are encouraged to participate in Department research projects, such as the Sinophone Borderlands Project.
+Doctoral students are encouraged to participate in Department research projects, such as the Sinophone Borderlands Project (2018-2023), EUVIP (2023-), or REMOTE XUAR (2023-).

 General profile of an applicant

-- An MA degree or equivalent in Asian studies or related field (Chinese philology, Japanese philology, Asian Studies, Cultural Anthropology, Sociology, Political Sciences, History of Art, a.o.)
+- An MA degree or equivalent in Asian studies or related field (Chinese philology, Japanese philology, Asian Studies, Cultural Anthropology, Sociology, Political Sciences, History of Art, etc.)

-- Working proficiency in one language related to the region (Chinese, Japanese, Korean, Vietnamese, Indonesian, etc.)
+- Active proficiency in one language related to the region (Chinese, Japanese, Korean, Vietnamese, Indonesian, etc.)

 - Proficiency in English

-- Knowledge of another language of the area is an advantage
+- Knowledge of another language of the area is considered advantageous

-- Cover letter or Statement of Purpose (explaining applicants motivation to pursue graduate studies)
+- Cover letter or Statement of Purpose (explaining the applicant's motivation to pursue graduate studies)

-- Research proposal (max 5. pages inc. bibliography)
+- Research proposal (max 5. pages incl. bibliography)

-- Two reference letters commenting on their aptitude for graduate work
+- Two reference letters commenting on their aptitude for graduate studies

-- Copy of Diploma, a study certificate, or a similar document issued by the foreign higher education institution
+- Copy of a Diploma, a study certificate, or a similar document issued by the foreign higher education institution (must be verified – see !Important notice! below)

-- Language certificates such as TOEFL, IELTS, GRE is an advantage (but not mandatory)
+- Language certificates such as TOEFL, IELTS, GRE are considered an advantage (but not mandatory)

 Admission Process